marigold-ui/marigold/contributing.md

 Each cycle starts with planning and discussing.
 We look through our issues and discuss our topics, so that we can finish this phase with a meeting to set the topics of our next development cycle.

 #### Development in 6-week phases
-After our 6-week planning cycle, we come to the development phase.
+After the planning, we come to the development phase.
 We want to use our full focus on one task and not rush through a jungle of issues without knowing when the project ends.
 This is why we invest six full weeks into a few tasks each.
 Like this, we can spend our time individually and really look into a topic for a good amount of time.

 ## Do you have a feature request?
 Did you find a bug? 🐛